manthanguptaa/CricLang/README.md

 https://github.com/manthanguptaa/CricLang/assets/42516515/2294f063-056b-439e-be8b-c6c73fd4b440

-IMPORTANT NOTE:
-If you are hiring for software engineers, then I am actively looking out.
-I am looking for companies working in the field of distributed systems, databases, cloud computing, audio/ video infrastructure, OTT platforms, fintech, or AI.
-If your team is pushing boundaries and working on something unique, I'd love to hear from you.
-Reach out to me at guptaamanthan01@gmail.com or via [Twitter DM](https://twitter.com/manthanguptaa).

 This is the official github repo of CricLang.

 CricLang is a fun dynamically typed language written in Go for cricket enthusiasts.